Shr1ftyy/auslan2text/README.md

  - Make prettier GUI :sweat_smile:

 ## :mag: Research ##
-Just some existing methods for gesture recognition and stuff - some are possible candidates for implementation or for inspiration for developing different approach.
+Just some existing methods for gesture recognition - some are possible candidates for implementation or for inspiration for developing different approach.
 - [Video-based Sign Language Recognition without Temporal Segmentation](https://arxiv.org/pdf/1801.10111.pdf)